course-details-portlet

 Skills

-• can reflect on and take into account the challenges people from different minorities face in everyday life
+• reflect on and consider the challenges that people from different minorities face in everyday life

 General competence